 At the Cary Institute's Ecology Camp, children have a unique opportunity to experience ecological science with our skilled ecology educators and research scientists.
 During Eco-Discovery Camp, children entering grades 2-7 explore the hills, valleys, ponds, and streams of our 2,000-acre Dutchess County campus.
 Throughout each 1-week session campers conduct scientific investigations, learn about the natural history of the area, and participate in team building activities.

-Each year the camp has a different theme, allowing campers to have unique experiences year after year.
-Past camp themes have included: wetlands (2011), limno-explorers (2012), life cycle (2013), and decomposition (2014)
+Each year the camp has a different theme, allowing our many returning campers to have unique experiences year after year.
+Past camp themes have included: Limno-explorers (2012), Life cycles (2013), Decomposition (2014), and Stream Pollution (2015).

 Visit the camp Flickr photo gallery to see just how much fun our campers have!

-Eco-Discovery Camp for the younger campers runs from 9am to 3pm, Monday through Friday, with a late pick up (4pm) option available.
-For older campers, the camp day runs from 9am to 4pm.
-This year, the first week is a four day session due to the July 4 holiday.
+Eco-Discovery Camp for 2nd -4th graders runs from 9am to 3pm, Monday through Friday, with a late pick up (4pm) option available.
+For 5th – 7th graders, the camp day runs from 9am to 4pm.
+This year, the second week is a pro-rated four day session due to the July 4 holiday.
 Each week of camp follows the same program, and therefore campers may participate for one session only.

 How much does it cost?

 Our one week sessions cost $255 and $295 for younger and older campers, respectively.

 Withdrawal from camp prior to June 10, 2016 refunded total fee less $25.00 for administrative costs.
 No refund for any reason after June 10, 2016.

 Through the generosity of community members and local foundations, we are proud to offer a limited number of scholarships to families who could not normally afford to send their children to camp.